gotchoices/MyCHIPs/doc/learn-users.md

 number and users will be able to access the same old information and the same old host address, even though the IP number is completely different.

-This flexibility introduces a potential security problem.
+But this flexibility introduces a potential security problem.
 When you connect to a given IP number, how can you know with certainty that the data you are accessing truly belongs to the owner of the intended domain?
 What if your local DNS server fools you into visiting an imposter IP number just so a phony site can harvest confidential information like your passwords or account numbers?

-MyCHIPs includes two important objectives:
+MyCHIPs emphasizes two important objectives:
 - First, we don't always want user information to be publicly available.
   A public-facing company might want as many people as possible connected with a direct credit relationship.
-But private users are more likely to want to say that way--private.
+But private users are more likely to want to stay that way--private.
 - Second, MyCHIPs is all about decentralization.
-This is a conscious choice made to optimize the freedom and independence of its users.
-Under DNS, you have to rely on some authority to vouch for the authenticity of each digital resource you access.
+This is a conscious choice made to optimize the freedom and independence of users.
+Unfortunately, DNS, makes you rely on a centralized, hierarchical authority to vouch for the authenticity of each digital resource you access.
   There are currently a limited number of these authorities established in a reliable way and you typically have to pay one of them to participate.

-MyCHIPs is designed to work with or without DNS.
+MyCHIPs is designed to work with <i>or without</i> DNS.
 And user addresses are meant to be private unless and until the owner chooses to make them known.

 ### CHIP Addresses